facebook/ThreatExchange/python-threatexchange/CONTRIBUTING.md

 # Contributing

-If you would like to contribute to pytx3, you can do the following:
+If you would like to contribute to python-threatexchange, you can do the following:

 [Fork][fork] the repo and then [clone][clone] it locally: